August 4 - 11 E-News

 Office Closed

-Sunday - Seventh Sunday after Pentecost
+Sunday - Ninth Sunday after Pentecost

 Worship: 9AM